-<>>What Is a Luxury Brand?
+What Is a Luxury Brand?

-Merriam-Webster's dictionary (2009) defines luxury as "a condition of abundance or great ease and comfort" or "something adding to pleasure or comfort but not absolutely necessary."
+The Merriam-Webster Dictionary defines luxury as "a condition of abundance or great ease and comfort" or "something adding to pleasure or comfort but not absolutely necessary."
 This popular notion illustrates a clear link between the concept of luxury and the concept of hedonic consumption (Hirschman and Holbrook 1982).
-Indeed, Vigneron and Johnson (2004), citing Kapferer (1997), describe luxury products as those that provide extra pleasure and flatter all senses at once.
-They expand on this description to argue that psychological benefits, rather than functional benefits, are the main factor distinguishing luxury products from nonluxury products.
+Indeed, Vigneron and Johnson (2004) cite Kapferer's (1997) description of luxury products as those providing extra pleasure and flattering all senses at once, and expand on this description to argue that psychological benefits, rather than functional benefits, are the main factor distinguishing luxury products from non-luxury products.
 Berry (1994) distinguishes luxury products from necessities by suggesting that necessities are utilitarian objects that help relieve the unpleasant state of discomfort while luxuries are seen as desirable objects that provide pleasure.
-Others have defined luxury products as those for which the ratio of functionality to price is low, but for which the ratio of intangible and situational utility to price is high (Nueno and Quelch 1998).
+Others have defined luxury products as those which ratio of functionality to price is low but which ratio of intangible and situational utility to price is high (Nueno and Quelch 1998).

-In this chapter, we put forward a consumer-focused definition of luxury brands that is reflective of current market trends and the emergence of new luxury.
+In this chapter, we put forward a consumer focused definition of luxury brands that is reflective of current market trends and the emergence of new luxury.
 We conceptualize a luxury brand as one that is at the top of its category in terms of premiumness and connects with consumers on an emotional level, providing pleasure as a central benefit (Hagtvedt and Patrick 2008a).
-We suggest that this formulation of a luxury brand captures the prerequisite of premiumness for luxury but emphasizes the delivery of emotional benefits that constitute the primary benefit obtained by the consumer.
+We suggest that this formulation of a luxury brand captures the pre-requisite of premiumness for luxury but emphasizes the delivery of emotional benefits that constitute the primary benefit obtained by the consumer.

-<>>What Are the Correlates of Luxury Brands?
+What Are the Correlates of Luxury Brands?

 Extant research has investigated the different aspects of a brand that signal luxury to consumers.
-Although this research has largely examined what might be considered most relevant for old luxury, some of these brand correlates remain important for new luxury as well, although empirical research is needed to determine which ones they are.
+Although this research has largely examined what might be considered most relevant for "old luxury," some of these brand correlates remain important for "new luxury" as well, although empirical research is needed to determine which ones they are.